JuliaStats/StatsModels.jl/docs/src/formula.md

     function (like `|` for
     [MixedModels.jl](https://github.com/dmbates/MixedModels.jl), or `absorb`
     for [Econometrics.jl](https://github.com/Nosferican/Econometrics.jl)).
 In
-    these cases, use the corresponding constructors for the actual terms themselves (e.g., `RanefTerm` and `FixedEffectsTerm` respectively).
+    these cases, you should use the corresponding constructors for the actual terms themselves (e.g., `RanefTerm` and `FixedEffectsTerm` respectively), as long as the packages have [implemented support for them](@ref extend-runtime).

 The [`term`](@ref) function constructs a term of the appropriate type from symbols and numbers, which makes it easy to work with collections of mixed type: